-Use the Main Outs Assign setting to determine what audio you will hear on the XLR main outs of the 828mk3.
+Use the Main Outs Assign setting to determine what audio you will hear on the XLR main outs of the 896mk3.
 If you would like to treat them as their own separate output pair, choose Main Outs.
-Note that when operating at 176.4 or 192 kHz, the main outs must mirror one of the TRS analog output pairs.

-In Digital Performer's audio input menus and the Bundles window, you'll see an 828mk3 input called Return 1-2 (Figure 7-2).
-This is a stereo feed from the 828mk3 that matches the output of one of its output pairs.
+In Digital Performer's audio input menus and the Bundles window, you'll see an 896mk3 input called Return 1-2 (Figure 7-2).
+This is a stereo feed from the 896mk3 that matches the output of one of its output pairs.
 Use the Return Assign menu in MOTU Audio Setup to choose which output pair you would like to hear on this return.
-This can be used, for example, to record back a final stereo mix that includes effects processing from the 828mk3 DSP (such as the Leveler) for reference and archiving purposes.
+This can be used, for example, to record back a final stereo mix that includes effects processing from the 896mk3 DSP (such as the Leveler) for reference and archiving purposes.

-Figure 7-2: The stereo return and reverb return busses from the 828mk3 in Digital Performer's Bundles window.
+Figure 7-2: The stereo return and reverb return busses from the 896mk3 in Digital Performer's Bundles window.

-■ Warning: the Return inputs can cause feedback loops!
-DO NOT assign this input to a track that shares the same 828mk3 output pair as the returns.
+Warning: the Return inputs can cause feedback loops!
+DO NOT assign this input to a track that shares the same 896mk3 output pair as the returns.